 Court Fees – Uncontested Divorces

-The following Court fees are payable in the Superior Court of Justice — Family Court, in
+The following Court fees are payable in the Superior Court of Justice — Family Court, in respect of Divorce Applications:

 Legal Fees in Uncontested Divorces